ZRay07/whisper-assistant/README.md

 ```
 pip install -r requirements.txt
 ```
-You should be able to run the program now.
+You should be able to run the program now

 ## Tutorial / User Manual
 * Navigate to the dir where the project exists